-The use of listening assisted equipment will be at the discretion of the assigned interpreter.
-Courtrooms in the Spring Street and Roybal courthouses, the Santa Ana courthouse, and the Riverside courthouse have been equipped with permanently installed emitters and receiver-headsets for use by non-English-speaking defendants and witnesses or by the hearing impaired in hearings before the court.
-It is assumed that the interpreter will report to the assigned courtroom and, if needed, will utilize the equipment that is already there and available in that courtroom.
-The use of permanently-installed equipment will eliminate the need to set up equipment prior to the beginning of scheduled proceedings and the problem of taking it down afterwards without disturbing the court.
-When permanently-installed equipment is not available, the interpreter should check with the assignment desk as to the use of portable interpreting equipment.
-Use of equipment gives the non-English-speaking listener optimum reception and allows the interpreter to maintain an appropriate distance from the defendant to avoid being mistakenly perceived as other than impartial officer of the court.
+Courtrooms in the Spring Street and Roybal courthouses, the Santa Ana courthouse, and the Riverside courthouse have been equipped with built-in emitters and receiver-headsets for use by non-English-speaking defendants and witnesses, or by the hearing-impaired.
+The interpreter will report to the assigned courtroom and, if needed, will utilize the built-in equipment.
+When built-in equipment is not available, the interpreter should check with the assignment desk as to the use of portable interpreting equipment.
+Use of equipment gives the non-English-speaking listener optimum reception and allows the interpreter to maintain an appropriate distance from the defendant to avoid being mistakenly perceived as anything other than an impartial officer of the court.